-Ms. Spillane has represented individuals and entities in a variety of white collar criminal investigations, securities litigations, and complex civil litigations, including the defense of:
+Ms. Spillane has represented individuals and entities in a variety of government investigations, securities matters, and complex civil litigations.

-- The CFO of one of the world’s largest pharmaceutical companies in a civil securities litigation in the Southern District of New York, alleging that the company’s disclosures relating to the criminal investigation of its off-label promotion of certain drugs violated the securities laws.
+- Representing the CFO of one of the world’s largest pharmaceutical companies in a civil securities litigation in the Southern District of New York, alleging that the company’s disclosures relating to the criminal investigation of its off-label promotion of certain drugs violated the securities laws.

-- A Fortune 500 company under investigation for potential environmental crimes by federal and state authorities.
+- Representing a Fortune 500 company under investigation for potential environmental crimes by federal and state authorities.

-- Former SAC Capital Advisors portfolio manager Mathew Martoma against criminal and SEC allegations of insider trading.
+- Representing former SAC Capital Advisors portfolio manager Mathew Martoma against criminal and SEC allegations of insider trading.
 Prosecutors alleged that Martoma participated in the largest-ever insider trading case, committing securities fraud by trading on shares of two pharmaceutical companies using non-public information, resulting in over $276 million in gains.

-- The former CEO of a Fortune 30 health care company in connection with an investigation by the SEC relating to alleged fraudulent disclosure and insider trading violations.
+- Representing the former CEO of a Fortune 30 health care company in connection with an investigation by the SEC relating to alleged fraudulent disclosure and insider trading violations.
 After engaging in an extensive Wells process, no charges of any kind were brought against our client.

 Ms. Spillane serves as the co-chair of the New York Council of Goodwin’s Women’s Initiative and is a member of Goodwin’s Junior Associate Attorney Development Committee.
 Ms. Spillane is also a member of the Federal Bar Council, the American Bar Association, and the New York State Bar Association.